nkim-bitzap/TI-DSPLink/README.md

 maintained anymore though and may soon disappear entirely.
 Both, the module as well as the DSPBIOS compile fine for the kernel 4.19.127 (see R.CNelson).

-Current status: LOOP, MESSAGE, READWRITE and a custom AES_RIJNDAEL example appear to be functional so far.
+LOOP, MESSAGE, READWRITE and a custom AES_RIJNDAEL example run just fine, the NOTIFY example is planned next.
+That however most probably will conclude the development.